-Downtown-centric walking tours from BeerQuest PDX include the basic Portland Brewery Tour as well as a Haunted Pub Crawl for anyone who prefers some “boo” in their beer.
+Downtown-centric tours from BeerQuest Walking Tours include the basic Portland Brewery Tour as well as a Haunted Pub Crawl for anyone who prefers some “boo” in their beer.
 With less than a mile of walking, tours visit several locations and include two to six samples at each stop.

 Brewvana’s three 14-passenger buses decked out with beer and Portland paraphernalia whisk thirsty passengers on regular tours of various breweries.
 The all-inclusive tours, offered daily, also include a souvenir Pilsner glass, pretzel necklaces, a beer journal and tasting guide, food and a knowledgeable guide.

 Brews Cruise offers 2.5-hour, easy-paced bike tours that make stops at two local breweries.
 Along with a knowledgeable guide discussing Portland and its beers, the tour comes with a pint glass to take home, rain gear if needed and a third pint of Hopworks Urban Brewery beer upon return.
 Expect up to 6 miles (9.7 km) of leisurely riding along with plenty of sipping of local brews.